-The rest of this article outlines such a control paradigm that is built on the formal abstraction of a (sequential) resource-allocation system (RAS) [47].
-We provide a formal characterization and a taxonomy of the RAS concept, outline a control paradigm that can be defined by it while leveraging and extending existing results from various areas of modern control theory, and, subsequently, focus on the particular problem of deadlock avoidance-or nonblocking supervision-for the considered RAS.
-For this last problem, we provide a formal characterization by means of the supervisory control theory (SCT) of discrete-event systems (DESs) [7] and establish a notion of optimality for the derived solutions in the form of maximal permissiveness.
-On the other hand, a formal complexity analysis reveals that the computation of the maximally permissive nonblocking supervisor is an NP-hard task for most RAS instantiations.
+The rest of this article outlines such a control paradigm that is built upon the formal abstraction of a "(sequential) resource allocation system (RAS)" [47].
+We provide a formal characterization and a taxonomy of the RAS concept, outline a control paradigm that can be defined by it while leveraging and extending existing results from various areas of modern control theory, and subsequently we focus on the particular problem of "deadlock avoidance" - or "nonblocking supervision" - for the considered RAS.
+For this last problem, we provide a formal characterization by means of the supervisory control theory (SCT) of discrete event systems (DES) [7], and establish a notion of optimality for the derived solutions in the form of "maximal permissiveness".
+On the other hand, formal complexity analysis reveals that the computation of the maximally permissive nonblocking supervisor is an NP-Hard task for most RAS instantiations.
 Hence, a considerable part of the article is dedicated to the endeavors of our group and the broader research community to cope with this negative result.
-The article concludes with some discussion of the remaining open challenges with respect to the RAS supervisory control problem and of all the additional issues that must be effectively addressed for the complete development of the presented RAS theory, its migration to the engineering practice, and its effective integration into the relevant engineering curricula.
-Collectively, the presented developments epitomize the corresponding endeavors by the author, his collaborators, and a broader group within the relevant research community over a time span of more than 20 years.
-They also reveal how some important challenges faced in the area of automation can benefit from, but also extend and promote, foundational disciplines such as those of control engineering, operations research, and theoretical computer science.
+The article concludes with some discussion of remaining open challenges w.r.t. the RAS supervisory control problem, and of all the additional issues that must be effectively addressed for the complete development of the presented RAS theory, its migration to the engineering practice, and its effective integration to the relevant engineering curricula.
+Collectively, the presented developments epitomize the corresponding endeavors by the author, his collaborators, as well as a broader group within the relevant research community over a timespan of more than 20 years.
+They also reveal how some important challenges faced in the area of automation can benefit from, but also extend and promote, foundational disciplines like those of control engineering, operations research and theoretical computer science.